jcj0002/Incredible/README.md

 ### How it works: Signup or login and proceed to the  home page where you'll see a current list of your skills.
 Haven't added any skills to your list?
 That's okay, select new skill and create your skill so people can start reviewing you.

 ## BACKGROUND
-### I've traveled so many times with large groups of people and it became quite hectic to get details and information about the trips out to everyone.
-This app is intended to fix the issue of having to do that, sharing a link could fix all the problems that existed before.
+### Being a person with many talents has it's benefits, you get to become a entreprenuer and create your own version of success.
+However, it isn't always great if you don't have the clients and no one knows about your talents.
+This site presents an easy way for entrepreneurs to gain new clients.
+On the flipside,  clients don't have to search far for talented people.
+The only task is to look for innncredible people, they really do exist.

 ## TECHNOLOGIES
 ### MDN and W3Schools were referenced for this project.
 * React
-* Nodemon
-* Express
+* Ruby
-* Mongo
+* Rails
-* Mongoose
+* PostgreSQL

 ## WIREFRAMES
 ![alt text](https://i.imgur.com/05iO1EY.jpg)